-- Ensuring all staff and volunteers are trained, receive regular updates in the definitions and signs of abuse, are conversant with their safeguarding duties, have sound knowledge of the referral process and always act in the BEST INTERESTS of the pupil - Ensuring that there is a designated manager of allegations against staff, normally a member of the senior leadership team and that they implement the procedures within the Allegations against Staff Policy - Ensuring confidentiality protocols are respected and that information is shared with the relevant agencies and personnel - Ensuring safeguarding practices and procedures, prevent, protect and support pupils and young people from the risks of harm and potential abuse - Ensuring any pupil or young person who has been subject to harm or abuse receives the support required including hospital treatment - Ensuring that Jasmine Grove staff contribute to inter-agency working as part of its statutory duty, recognising particular importance of inter-agency working in identifying and preventing pupil sexual exploitation (CSE) and pupil criminal exploitation (CCE) - Ensuring the staff including agency staff and volunteers are aware of Derbyshire LADO's contact number 01629 531940 and who the lead and deputy DSLs are through policies induction, training, briefings and displays on notice boards - In light of the above, staff members are aware that whilst Data Protection Act 1998 places a duty on organisations to process personal information fairly and lawfully, it is not a barrier to sharing information where failure to do so would result in the pupil being placed at risk of harm. - 4.5 The Designated Safeguarding Lead (DSL) should be a member of the senior leadership team, and should take lead responsibility for safeguarding.
-At Jasmine Grove School the DSL is Anna Hulme {Headteacher} who is responsible for: - Referring all cases of suspected abuse to Children's Social Care, the LA designated officer (LADO) for pupil protection concerns, the DBS, and the police in cases where a crime has been committed.
-Local Authority Designated Officer (LADO) who can be contacted in Derbyshire on 01629 531940 - Understanding, and keeping up-to-date with multi-agency arrangement of three safeguarding partners. - Acting as the main point of contact with Derby and Derbyshire Safeguarding Children Partnership, and with the three safeguarding partners following completion of the transition period. - Liaising with the principal to inform him/her of safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - Understanding the assessment process for providing early help and intervention.
+- To ensure confidentiality protocols are respected and that information is shared with the relevant agencies and personnel - To ensure safeguarding practices and procedures, prevent, protect and support children and young people from the risks of harm and potential abuse - To ensure any child or young person who has been subject to harm or abuse receives the support required including hospital treatment - To ensure that Jasmine Hall staff contribute to inter-agency working as part of its statutory duty, recognising particular importance of inter-agency working in identifying and preventing child sexual exploitation (CSE) and child criminal exploitation (CCE) - In light of the above, staff members are aware that whilst Data Protection Act 1998 places a duty on organisations to process personal information fairly and lawfully, it is not a barrier to sharing information where failure to do so would result in the pupil being placed at risk of harm. - To ensure the staff including agency staff and volunteers are aware of Derby City LADO contact number 01332 642376, lead and deputy DSLs are through, policy, induction, training, briefings and displays on notice boards - 4.5 The Designated Safeguarding Lead (DSL) is responsible for:

+(The DSL should be a member of the senior leadership team, and should take lead responsibility for safeguarding) Nathan Slater (Headteacher)

+- Refer all cases of suspected abuse to Children's Social Care, the LA designated officer (LADO) for child protection concerns, the DBS, and the police in cases where a crime has been committed.
+Local Authority Designated Officer (LADO) who can be contacted in Derby on 01332 642376 - Understand, and keep up-to-date with multi-agency arrangement of three safeguarding partners. - Act as the main point of contact with Derby and Derbyshire Safeguarding Children Partnership, and with the three safeguarding partners following completion of the transition period. - Liaise with the Headteacher to inform him/her of safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - Understand the assessment process for providing early help and intervention. - Support staff members in liaising with other agencies and setting up inter-agency assessment where early help is deemed appropriate. - Keep cases of early help under constant review and refer them to the Children's Social Care if the situation does not appear to be improving. - Have a working knowledge of how LAs conduct a child protection case conference and a child protection review conference, and be able to attend and contribute to these effectively when required to do so.